-- 13. Any Player wishing to transfer between Hockey Canada and another Federation, must follow the transfer procedures specified in Appendix H1 or H2, as applicable. - 14.
-Any registered Hockey Canada Player, playing for a Team registered in any other Federation in a regular League game, shall become ineligible to participate in any Hockey Canada competition for the remainder of the current Season unless he has been properly transferred back to Hockey Canada and is otherwise eligible under Hockey Canada Regulations.
+- 12. Any Player wishing to transfer between Hockey Canada and another Federation, must follow the transfer procedures specified in Appendix H1 or H2, as applicable. - 13.
+Any registered Hockey Canada Player, playing for a Team registered in any other Federation in a regular League game, shall become ineligible to participate in any Hockey Canada competition for the remainder of the current Season unless he has been properly transferred back to Hockey Canada and is otherwise eligible under Hockey Canada Regulations. - 14.
+The playing rights within Hockey Canada of any Player who has transferred to or from another Federation shall be as follows: - a) A Player who has been granted an outgoing limited transfer, shall, when returning to Hockey Canada, remain the property of the Team with which he was last registered before the transfer.